peter-izzo/Bootstrap-Responsive-Portfolio/README.md

 ## Needs

-'''
-Using the Bootstrap CSS Framework create a mobile responsive portfolio containing:
+**Using the Bootstrap CSS Framework create a mobile responsive portfolio containing:**
 * A navbar
 * A responsive layout
 * Responsive Images
 * Working links that direct to each additional page
-'''

 ## Components Included in Portfolio